hide-place/StringsAdd/README.md

 This Dart function converts a string to title case, where the first letter of each word is capitalized.

+### Changes Made

+1. **Empty Input Handling:**
+   - The function now checks if the input string is empty or contains only whitespace.
+If so, it returns an empty string immediately.

+2. **Handling Multiple Spaces:**
+   - The function has been updated to handle multiple spaces between words correctly.
+It uses `split` and filters out empty strings to ensure that only valid words are processed.

+3. **Simplified Capitalization Logic:**
+   - The capitalization logic has been simplified using Dart's `map` function.
+This makes the code more concise and readable.

+4. **Mixed Case Input Handling:**
+   - The function now ensures that the rest of each word (after the first letter) is converted to lowercase.
+This handles mixed case inputs properly.
 ## Usage

 Here's an example of how to use the `titleCase` function: